-This approach is quite extreme, especially if you want to reach your goal quickly and up your savings rate while cutting your spending by an amount north of 50%.
+This approach can be quite extreme, especially if you want to reach your goal quickly and increase your savings rate while cutting your spending by an amount north of 50%.
 A lot of people may dream about it, but few actually put it into practice as it means being very different from your peers and to live very frugally or at least way below your means, which is very hard to do.

 To visualize this, I look at it as a scale where one starts at working to cover one´s spending and debt plus saving for retirement.
-In the graph below this translates as earning about 125% of what you actually need to cover your cost of living, as, for example, an average European employee´s financial situation looks like, where the deposit into the state pension system amounts to roughly 20% of income.
+In the graph below this translates as earning about 125% of what you actually need to cover your cost of living, as, for example, an average European employee´s financial situation might look like, where the deposit into the state pension system amounts to roughly 20% of income and 5% are saved.

-This graph shows my momentary goal – the golden middle of semi- financial independence, that would already incorporate about 90% of what is valuable about it to me (the most important are: the freedom to pursue anything of interest; independently valuing pursuits for their own sakes, whether it is time spent with family and friends, learning, social commitment, travel, „useless“ ideas etc.; being open to new paths in life; the freedom to say no):
+The next graph shows my personal goal – the golden middle of semi- financial independence.
+It would incorporate about 90% of what is valuable about the concept to me.
+The most important are: the freedom to pursue anything of interest; independently valuing pursuits for their own sakes (not by their compensation) – whether it is time spent with family and friends, learning, new ventures, social commitment, travel, „useless“ ideas etc. – being open to new paths in life; the freedom to say no…

-My momentary goal is never to retire all the way, but rather continue working indefinitely on all the things that I´m interested in – with monetary compensation as a motivational factor, but not a necessity.
+The goal is never to retire at all, but rather continue working indefinitely on all the things that I´m interested in – with monetary compensation as a motivational factor, but not a necessity.

 In practice implementing financial independence gradually may be quite difficult to do in many employment situations as it is hard to communicate to a boss that you have saved a good amount and are ready to switch to a 9/10th job now, for example.
 But I can see this rigidity changing around me (e.g. a teacher at my son´s school took several years of 5/6th pay to go on a one year travel sabbatical) and I have a hunch that the structure of employment and working life will go through fundamental changes in the near future.
 How to use these changes for your benefit (rather than being afraid of them) is what the next part is about.